Professional website for car repair shops & garages

 How do I handle estimates and spare-parts quotes online?

 Handling estimates entirely online is risky - every engine problem and accident repair has individual features that can only be assessed after visual inspection.
 We recommend a two-stage process: 1) Fixed prices for standard services (oil change, brakes, timing belt by manufacturer interval, inspection to manufacturer spec) transparently on the website.
 2) Individual repairs via a lean enquiry form with vehicle data (make, model, year, km, optional HU certificate number) and damage description, which is forwarded via a secure SMTP connection directly into your workshop mailbox.
 We deliberately exclude photo or file uploads for security reasons - photos and documents are exchanged directly by email between you and the customer after first contact.
-This keeps the process lean and avoids additional compliance obligations (virus scanner DPA, file storage).
+This keeps the process lean and avoids additional alignment obligations (virus scanner DPA, file storage).

 Do I need Schema.org markup specifically for car repair shops?